 The Strategic Plan is used to communicate our vision and the supporting goals and objectives.
 The Framework document provides a definition and scope of GIS within state government.
 The GIS Program Report is an annual report provided to the Governor.

 - The Framework of GIS in North Dakota (211kb pdf)

 - GIS Program Report (866kb pdf)

-Part of the history of the GIS Program in North Dakota is rooted in Executive Order 1995-05, signed by Governor Edward Schafer.
+The GIS Technical Committee was established by Executive Order 1995-05, signed by Governor Edward Schafer.
 This executive order was re-affirmed by Executive Order 2001-06 by Governor John Hoeven.

 - Executive Order 2001-06 (89kb pdf)